TorchLean

 • check it is structurally consistent (dimensions, ids, declared property form),

-• and connect it to downstream theorems under an explicit assumption boundary.
+• and connect it to downstream theorems with the stated producer assumptions.

-Lean does not automatically re-run α,β-CROWN unless the computation is also exported in a checkable form and verified inside Lean.
+Lean replays α,β-CROWN only when the computation is exported in a checkable form and verified inside Lean.

 TorchLean is explicit about what is proved in Lean and what is checked as an external artifact:

-• If a verifier recomputes bounds inside Lean over an executable scalar backend, then the main remaining trust boundary is that the scalar backend matches its intended semantics.
+• If a verifier recomputes bounds inside Lean over an executable scalar backend, then the remaining runtime agreement is that the scalar backend matches its intended semantics.

-• With an imported external certificate, Lean can still check structural consistency, but it does not automatically validate the bound computation unless that computation is exported and checked as well.
+• With an imported external certificate, Lean can check structural consistency; validating the bound computation requires the computation itself to be exported and checked as well.

 The certificate guide documents the current minimal JSON leaf certificate format (v0.1) used in the Two-Stage path.